Charles K. Kao

-Kao was born in Shanghai.
-His family settled in British Hong Kong in 1949.
-He graduated from a Hong Kong high school in 1953 and went to London to study electrical engineering.
-In the 1960s, Kao worked at Standard Telecommunication Laboratories, the research center of Standard Telephones and Cables (STC) in Harlow, and it was here in 1966 that he laid the groundwork for fiber optics in communication.
-Known as the "godfather of broadband", the "father of fiber optics", and the "father of fiber optic communications", he continued his work in Hong Kong at the Chinese University of Hong Kong, and in the United States at ITT (the parent corporation for STC) and Yale University.
-Kao was awarded the 2009 Nobel Prize in Physics for "groundbreaking achievements concerning the transmission of light in fibers for optical communication".
-In 2010, he was knighted by Queen Elizabeth II for “services to fiber optic communications”.
+Born in 1933 in Shanghai, Kao and his family settled in Hong Kong in 1949.
+He graduated from St. Joseph's College in Hong Kong in 1952 and went to London to study electrical engineering.
+In the 1960s, he worked at Standard Telecommunication Laboratories, the research center of Standard Telephones and Cables (STC) in Harlow, and it was here in 1966 that he laid the groundwork for fibre optics in communication.
+Known as the "godfather of broadband," the "father of fibre optics," and the "father of fibre optic communications," he continued his work in Hong Kong at the Chinese University of Hong Kong, and in the United States at ITT (the parent corporation of STC) and Yale University.

+In 2009, Kao was awarded the Nobel Prize in Physics "for groundbreaking achievements concerning the transmission of light in fibres for optical communication."
+The following year, he was knighted by Queen Elizabeth II "for services to fibre optic communications."

-A permanent resident of Hong Kong, Kao was a citizen of the United Kingdom and the United States.
+Kao was a permanent resident of Hong Kong, and a citizen of the United Kingdom and the United States.

 Early life and education

-Charles Kao was born in Shanghai in 1933 and lived with his parents in the Shanghai French Concession.
+Charles Kuen Kao was born on November 4, 1933, in Shanghai, China, and lived with his parents in the Shanghai French Concession.
 He studied Chinese classics at home with his brother, under a tutor.
 He also studied English and French at the Shanghai World School (上海世界學校) that was founded by a number of progressive Chinese educators, including Cai Yuanpei.

+After the Communist Revolution in 1949, Kao's family settled in Hong Kong—which at the time was a British crown colony.
+Much of his mother's siblings moved to Hong Kong in the late 1930s; among them, his mother's youngest brother took good care of him.

+Kao's family lived on Lau Sin Street—at the edge of the North Point—a neighbourhood of Shanghai immigrants.
+During Kao's time in Hong Kong, he studied at St. Joseph's College for five years and graduated in 1952.

+Kao obtained high score in the Hong Kong School Certificate Examination, which at the time was the territory's matriculation examination—qualifying him for admission to the University of Hong Kong (HKU).
+However, electrical engineering wasn't a programme available at HKU, the territory's then only tertiary education institute.

-During the Chinese Civil War, Kao's family settled in British Hong Kong in 1949.
-Much of his mother's siblings moved to Hong Kong in the late 1930s, among them, his mother's youngest brother took good care of him.
-Kao's family lived in Lau Sin Street, at the edge of the North Point, a neighbourhood of Shanghai immigrants.
-In Hong Kong, he spent four years at St. Joseph's College.
-At the time there were no electrical engineering major at the University of Hong Kong, hence, in 1953, he went to London to retake high school and went to Woolwich Polytechnic (now the University of Greenwich).
-He then pursued research and received his PhD in electrical engineering in 1965 from University of London, under Professor Harold Barlow of University College London as an external student while working at Standard Telecommunication Laboratories (STL) in Harlow, England, the research center of Standard Telephones and Cables.
+Hence, in 1953, Kao went to London to continue his studies in secondary school and obtained his A-Level in 1955.
+He was later admitted to Woolwich Polytechnic (now the University of Greenwich) and obtained a B.Sc. in 1957.
+He then pursued research and received his Ph.D. in Electrical Engineering in 1965 from the University College London—under the supervision of Harold Barlow—as an external student while working at Standard Telecommunication Laboratories in Harlow, the research centre of Standard Telephones and Cables (STC).